andresromerouy/DataSciInPractice24/Examples/UM-01E1] Example - Apple Inc. stock prices.md

 ## Exploring the data

 Since nothing has been specified about the index, a `RangeIndex` has been assigned.
-The report printed by the method `info()` is probably the best weay to start exploring this data frame.
+The report printed by the method `info()` is probably the best way to start exploring this data frame.

 ```
 In [4]: df.info()